 Road-tripping is one of the best ways to experience California, and there is perhaps no more common route than the journey along I-5 from Sacramento to Los Angeles.
-Many travelers complain that this itinerary is “boring,” that there’s nothing to see but farmland as you rush through the Central Valley.
+Many travelers complain that this route is “boring,” that there’s nothing to see but farmland as you rush through the Central Valley.
 We, however, vociferously disagree.

 In truth, the I-5 drive has a multitude of diversions and attractions within 30 minutes of the main drag.
 Here, from north to south, are a few of our faves.